vanessamatvei/News-Aggregation-Platform/README.md

 This project was the **final pitched idea** for a **local democracy hackathon in October 2024**.
 Hackathon team name: *ReLU* ❤️

+---
+P.S This is part 1 of the code (React-based implementation), part 2 (static prototype) is in another repo (working on changing this).